-As explained under "Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time," you must act quickly to contact the Quality Improvement Organization to start your first appeal (within a day or two, at the most).
+As explained above, you must act quickly to contact the Quality Improvement Organization to start your first appeal (within a day or two, at the most).
 If you miss the deadline for contacting this organization, there is another way to make your appeal.
 If you use this other way of making your appeal, the first two levels of appeal are different.

-Step-by-step: How to make a Level 1 Alternate Appeal
+Step-by-step: How to make a Level 1 alternate appeal